Basic Installation

 pip install bardolph

-After this intallation, the lsc, lsrun, and lscap commands will be available in your .local/bin directory.
+After this intallation, the lsc, lsrun, and lscap commands will be available whenever your virtual environment is activated.
 In addition, if you’re planning on embedding scripts in your own Python program, the Bardolph support code will be importable.

-To get a copy of the sample script files, you should get the full source tree.
+To get a copy of the sample script files, you should get the full source tree with:

 git clone https://github.com/al-fontes-jr/bardolph